sthierolf/network-automation-scripts/ansible/README.md

 Example and code fragments for Cisco, Netbox and Ansible.

+* `windows-graylog-example` Ansible Role to onboard Windows Servers in Graylog Open

+* `windows-snmp-example` OpenSSH Server on Windows and SNMP Service Installation with Ansible

 * `cisco-asa-firewalls-serial-nums.yaml` Collects minimum facts from ASA in single or clustered mode

 * `netbox-cisco-asa-firewall-serialnums.yaml` Update Serial number of single and clustered ASA firewall

 * `netbox-cisco-switch-serialnums.yaml` Update Serial number of single and stacked switch

-* `windows-snmp-example` Installs and configures SNMP on Windows Server
+* `collect_mac_address.yaml` Collect MAC addresses from Cisco Switches